Europe East ATLAS of Plucked Instruments

 The native Russian guitar of the early 19th century was a 7-string instrument with an open G-major tuning and metal strings.

-This Russian guitar (also known in Russian as : semistrunnaya gitara, or even semistrunka) was modeled on the West-European guitars, and mainly on the Austrian type (Stauffer model), with the neck not glued to the body, but fixed with a bolt, which made the neck-angle adjustable and the fingerboard not touching the soundboard.
-The friction pegs were of a special type that could be fixed to avoid slipping.
+This Russian guitar (also known in Russian as : semistrunnaya gitara, or even semistrunka) was modeled on the West-European guitars, and mainly on the Austrian type (Stauffer model) - with the neck not glued to the body, but fixed with a bolt, which made the neck-angle adjustable and with the fingerboard not touching the soundboard.
+The friction pegs were often of a special type that could be fixed to avoid slipping.

-All 7 strings could be fretted, so it does not count as a harp guitar.
+All 7 strings can be fretted, so it does not count as a harp guitar.
 Some regard this instrument as a guitar-shaped cittern (due to the open tuning and the metal strings).

-After Segovia’s visit to Russia, the 6-string (spanish) guitar soon replaced the Russian guitar, although the instrument remained popular with amateurs as it was easy to play basic chords.
+After a visit by Segovia to Russia, the 6-string (spanish) guitar soon replaced the Russian guitar, although the instrument remained popular with amateurs as it was easy to play basic chords.

 Nowadays the Russian guitar with 7 strings is still available, made by both Russian and Romanian factories, often using modern versions of the spanish guitar.